kglw-dot-net/phase1/songs/murder-of-the-universe.md

 ---
 layout: song
-title: Murder Of The Universe
+title: Murder of the Universe
-album: Murder Of The Universe
+album: Murder of the Universe
 ---

 (Walker/Mackenzie)